Our specialists in company formation in Hong Kong can help foreign investors who want to incorporate any type of company in this jurisdiction.

 Steps for company formation in Hong Kong

-We present the procedures that are necessar for investors who open a company in Hong Kong:
+We present the necessary procedures for investors who start a business in the HKSAR:

-Choose a type of company: this is a choice based on the size of the future business and the available capital; the business form can be changed as the business expands.
+- Choose a type of company: this is a choice based on how large they wish the company to be, as well as the capital that the investors have access to; the business type can be changed later on, as the company grows.

-File for registration: the documents and a filled in application form are submitted to the Companies Registry; among the required documents, the founders will also need to include copies of their identification documents.
-If the documents are in order, the Business Certificate is issued in approximately one week.
+- File for registration: the documents and a filled in application form are submitted to the Companies Registry; among the required documents, the founders will also need to include copies of their identification documents.
+If the documents are submitted as per the current requirements, the Business Certificate is issued in approximately one week.

 Costs for company formation in Hong Kong